9th8/up-to-date-real-world-haskell/20-systems-programming-in-haskell.md

         ```

         We used `getClockTime` to obtain the current `ClockTime` from
-        the system\'s clock.
+        the system's clock.
 Next, `toCalendarTime` converts the
         `ClockTime` to a `CalendarTime` representing the time in the
         local timezone. `toUTCTime` performs a similar conversion, but
         its result is in the UTC timezone instead of the local timezone.